Enter your work email

 Successful automation depends on integration, and Amazon Business has your team covered.
 With over 300 systems integrations, including Coupa, SAP Ariba, and Oracle, Amazon Business can help your team simplify buying journeys while offering greater transparency into transactions, cross-team data, and more accurate reporting.

-These integrations reduce manual reconciliation, minimize errors, and help ensure purchasing compliance across your procurement processes.
+These integrations help reduce manual reconciliation, minimize errors, and support purchasing compliance across your procurement processes.
 Keeping data aligned across systems allows your team to focus on higher-value tasks.

 Automated approvals and order management